thibauts/b-spline/README.md

 Usage
 -----

-### `bspline(t, order, points[, knots, weights])`
+### `bspline(t, degree, points[, knots, weights])`

 * `t` position along the curve in the [0, 1] range
-* `order` order of the curve.
+* `degree` degree of the curve.
 Must be less than or equal to the number of control points.
 2 is linear, 3 is quadratic, 4 is cubic, and so on.
 * `points` control points that will be interpolated.
 Can be vectors of any dimensionality (`[x, y]`, `[x, y, z]`, ...)
 * `knots` optional knot vector.
 Allow to modulate the control points interpolation spans on `t`.
-Must be a non-decreasing sequence of `number of points + order` length values.
+Must be a non-decreasing sequence of `number of points + degree` length values.
 * `weights` optional control points weights.
 Must be the same length as the control point array.